axibase/axibase-charts/widgets/time-chart/README.md

 ![](./images/added-new-timespan.png)

-To remove selection intervals and aggregation periods, drag and drop the undesired interval or period off the Time Chart controls.
+To remove selection intervals and aggregation periods, drag and drop the interval or period off the Time Chart controls.
 In the example below, `1w` is removed.

 ![](./images/removed-timespan.png)